microsoftgraph/msgraph-sdk-powershell/src/Authentication/docs/Get-MgGraphOption.md

 # Get-MgGraphOption

 ## SYNOPSIS
-Confirm if web account manager (WAM) support has been enabled.
+Gets global configurations that apply to the SDK.
+For example, check if Web Account Manager (WAM) support has been enabled.

 ## SYNTAX